 If you wish to change the date and time of your appointment you, you can click the re-book option and state any dates that are not suitable for you, or you can contact us using the number on your appointment letter.

 Julie Howson and Lucia Urquhart are hospital Carer Support Coordinators; they are available to offer support, information and advice to help you in your caring role.
 Not everyone chooses to become a carer and many carers don’t see themselves as one.
 If you would like a chat or more information on what services are available, please contact Julie or Lucia, contact details below.
-They are based in the hospital three afternoons each week: Monday, Tuesday and Friday on The Daresbury ward Warrington.

 For more information contact:

 Warrington Carers Centre – WIRED: 86 Sankey Street, Warrington, WA1 1SG

 Telephone: 01925 633492 or 07891 203 134

 Halton Carers Centre: 62/64 Church Street, Runcorn, WA7 1LD